fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 ## Jun 14
 ###  On Cuisines and Corn
 - _HAE_, 13--31 (from 1: Cuisine of Contact).
 - Keith Stavely and Kathleen Fitzgerald, _America's Founding Food_ (1: This Beautifull Noble Eare), 4--48.
-Read 4--22; and 45--48 more carefully; skim 22--45 on various dishes.
+Read 4--22; and 45--48 more carefully; skim 22--45 on the various dishes.

+#### Noteworthy
+- John Lawerence, [Cheap Corn Permeates Every Facet of the American Diet](https://sandiegofreepress.org/2014/04/cheap-corn-permeates-every-facet-of-the-american-diet-2/#.YJ7o-GZKixs)
 - Erick Castellanos and Sarah Bergstresser, "The Mexican and Transnational Lives of Corn: Technological, Political, Edible Object", in _Edible Identities_ (ed.
 Broulotte and Di Giovine), Taylor & Francis (2016), 201--216.

-#### Noteworthy
-- John Lawerence, [Cheap Corn Permeates Every Facet of the American Diet](https://sandiegofreepress.org/2014/04/cheap-corn-permeates-every-facet-of-the-american-diet-2/#.YJ7o-GZKixs)

 {% include alert.html class='warning' title='Reading Quiz' text="
-This quiz covers early food consumption in America, how food and personal/community/national identity are intertwined (as we see in attitudes about corn) and how meanings of food can be utterly transformed over time.
+This quiz covers early food consumption in early America, how food and personal/community/national identity were intertwined (as we see in attitudes about corn) and how meanings of food can be utterly transformed over time.
 "%}